chris-wood/base-drafts/draft-ietf-quic-tls.md

 # Analysis of Limits on AEAD_AES_128_CCM Usage {#ccm-bounds}

-TLS {{?TLS13}} and {{AEBounds}} do not specify limits on usage for AEAD_AES_128_CCM.
+TLS {{?TLS13}} and {{AEBounds}} do not specify per-key or per-connection limits on usage for AEAD_AES_128_CCM.
 However, any AEAD that is used with QUIC requires limits on use that ensure that both confidentiality and integrity are preserved.
 This section documents that analysis.

 {{?CCM-ANALYSIS=DOI.10.1007/3-540-36492-7_7}} is used as the basis of this analysis.
 The results of that analysis are used to derive usage limits that are